liftedkilt/betterthan.gold/content/posts/whatismoney.md

 **[The Bullish Case for Bitcoin](https://vijayboyapati.medium.com/the-bullish-case-for-bitcoin-6ecc8bdecc1) -** Written in 2018, this article lays out the case for Bitcoin's success.

-**[Gradually, Then Suddenly Series](https://unchained-capital.com/blog/dollar-crisis-to-bitcoin/) -** Parker Lewis has written a great set or articles explaining key areas of Bitcoin.
+**[Gradually, Then Suddenly Series](https://unchained-capital.com/blog/dollar-crisis-to-bitcoin/) -** Parker Lewis has written a great set of articles explaining key areas of Bitcoin.